Eeems-Org/oxide/web/src/documentation/02_oxide-utils.rst

 ===========

-As of version 2.6, Oxide ships with several new command line utilities meant to mimic common existing linux command line tools meant for dealing with desktop environments.
+As of version 2.6, Oxide ships with several new command line utilities meant to mimic common existing linux command line tools meant for dealing with desktop environments. ``notify-send`` was added in version 2.5.

 desktop-file-validate
 =====================